-Pathways for Exceptional Children has programs for children of all abilities ages 3-21.
+Pathways has classes for kids of all abilities ages 5-13.

 The State of New Jersey has contracted with PerformCare to administer the publicly-funded developmental disability service delivery system for children up to age 21.
 This transition is a result of the state government restructuring initiated by Governor Christie which moved the responsibility for providing services to children with developmental disabilities from the Department of Human Services' Division of Developmental Disabilities (DDD) to the Department of Children and Families' Children's System of Care (CSOC).

 We are currently accepting applications for Care Managers.